 dozens hundreds of other designs offered; many using Rider Deck based imagery and its arrangement of Major Arcana titles.

 Using different decks all based on the standard 78 card arrangement may be easier than adding other kinds of decks to your repertoire early on.
-Other kinds (more properly ‘oracle’, ‘divination’ or ‘spiritual’ decks) have unique card names, images and suggested interpretations.
-While valuable tools in their own right (I use the three First Nations decks listed below) it is important to understand what purpose their designers had in mind.
+Other kinds (‘oracle’, ‘divination’ or ‘spiritual’ decks) have unique card names, images and suggested interpretations.
+While valuable tools in their own right it is important to understand what purpose their designers had in mind.